ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/dataloaders.md

 ## Custom Data Loaders and Batch Operations

 With the new API we are introducing the `IBatchOperation` interface.
 The query engine will fetch all batch operations and trigger those once all data resolvers in one batch are running.
-We have implemented this interface for our _DataLoader_ aswell.
+We have implemented this interface for our _DataLoader_ as well.
 So, if you want to implement some database batching or integrate a custom _DataLoader_ than this interface is your friend.
 There is also a look ahead available which will provide you with the fields that have to be fetched.

-If you are planung to implement something in this area get in contact with us and we provide you with more information.
+If you are planning to implement something in this area, get in contact with us and we provide you with more information.